 The FTNx is a national communications transmission network based on DWDM (Dense Wave Division Multiplexing) utilising OTN (Optical Transport Network) technology and IP/MPLS (Internet Protocol/ Multiprotocol label switching) technology which is used as the communication bearer to carry operational traffic such as GSM-R, signalling transmission, SCADA transmission, axle counters, CCTV, corporate and operational voice systems.
-The platform utilises next-generation industry standardised technology (ethernet) to carry transmitted traffic from the trackside to various end-locations (ICC/ Rail Operating Centres).
+The platform utilises next-generation industry standardised technology (ethernet) to carry transmitted traffic from the trackside to various end-locations (ICC).
 The FTNx transmission network has been built and designed to replace the FTN (Fixed Transmission Network) network over a period of time and to deliver additional capacity, capability and improved service offerings via next-generation COTS technology and enabling the foundations of a Digital Railway.

-Distribution and access networks utilising the core are being deployed and at present the number of live nodes exceeds 140.
 The network has been designed to carry and support the latest Time Division Duplex (TDD) mobile services and their clocking requirements.
-The FTNx core and aggregation network is certified to CAS-T.
+The FTNx core and aggregation network is certified to NIS-D security requirements.